philc/book-notes/relentless - tim grover.md

       probably laughing at your weakness."
   * Be great at one thing: the very best at it.
 Be average or good at the other things.
 But know which thing should dominate your schedule.
-* You don't have eto love thew ork, but you're addicted to the results. (chap 9)
+* You don't have to love the work, but you're addicted to the results. (chap 9)
   * It takes hard work all the time.
 Showing up every day, like a professional.
   * When you reduce your competition to whining that you "got lucky," you know you're doing something right.
   * "Anyone can start something.
 Few can finish."